-Logging: Log Level: This function allows you to define the severity level of the events stored in the log-file.
-Default is Warning.
-Do not use the log-levels Verbose or Debug, except if told by the OMICRON Lab support team.
-UDP Logging: allows you to enable event logging via UDP and to define the used UDP port.
-Logging to a file: allows you to enable the logging of events to a log file and to define the location of the log file on your computer's hard drive.
-Common: Allows you to enable the device selection in the start up screen and to change your preference in relation to the Customer Experience Improvement Program.
-Clipboard Chart: ES CIPBOAIG In this section you can optimize the size of the text fonts and the thickness of the measurement traces in the exported chart .
+Allows you to enable the device selection in the start up screen and to change your preference in relation to the Customer Experience Improvement Program.

+r≞1 Chart: Clipboard In this section you can optimize the size of the text fonts and the thickness of the measurement traces in the exported chart .
 Further on, you can enable the inclusion of the chart legend and the cursor grid .
 In addition the position of the cursor grid in the exported chart and the image file format can be defined.
 Data: In this section you can choose the decimal separator and the field separator for the clipboard export.
-Find more information in 9.1.2 Use the copy to clipboard functions to export data on page 92.
+Find more information in 10.1.2 Use the copy to clipboard functions to export data on page 107.
 Export In this section you can define several parameters for the CSV-Export, Excel-Export and Touchstone-Export of the measured data.
 These parameters are the default values that will be used for all future exports you perform.
-Find out more in 9.1.3 Exporting measurement data to CSV or Excel files on page 94.
+Find out more in 10.1.3 Exporting measurement data to CSV or Excel files on page 109.
 Report Here you can choose if comments, the cursor table, the chart legend or shaped level are included in the report or not.
 Additionally, you can choose if you want to use a custom report or the standard report.
 Finally you can select if the report should be opened after its generation and the program that should be used to display the report.
-Detailed information is available in 9.1.5 Generate a PDF report on page 97.
+Detailed information is available in 10.1.5 Generate a PDF report on page 112.
+Chart Chart The sections in this area allow you to optimize the quality and appearance of the charts displayed in the Bode Analyzer Suite .
+General: Choose if numbers in axis labels are displayed in Engineering format (e.g. 1e3) or with SI prefixes (e.g. 1k).
+Use the default axis placement setting to choose if you prefer auto-axis placement or only one axis per chart.
+Logging: Further on, you can activate a logger that can be useful to find the reason for errors in the chart.
+Normally you only need this option when told by the OMICRON Lab support team.
+Render Settings: In case your chart does not show up correctly, please try to change the Chart render mode .
+Automatic is default and tries to use hardware rendering with DX11.
+In some rare cases with old graphics cards or problems with the graphics drivers, this can lead to problems.
+Try using hardware (DX9) or software rendering instead.